atomicgtool/atomicg-client/README.md

 # AtomicG

-AtomicG is a CLI source code and text file generation tool.
+AtomicG is a CLI model-first source code generation tool, that can be used to automate the generation of regular and boilerplate source code files for your project, like Rest API CRUDs handlers, SQL scripts, entity classes for ORMs, etc...
+You can read more about this tool in the official web site https://www.atomicg.dev/

 # Instalation

-AtomicG cli client can be installed using npm, it's recomended to install the cli globaly.
+AtomicG cli client can be installed using npm, it's recommended to install it globally, so it can be use in any project of any supported platform.

     npm i @atomicg/atomicg -g